-Bringing multiple pairs of shoes is the best way to fill up your bag and add unneeded weight to your back.
-Pick one pair of shoes that are comfortable and fashionable and wear them everyday.
+Bringing multiple pairs of shoes is the quickest way to fill up your bag and add unneeded weight to your back.
+In order to avoid wasting so much space, choose one pair of shoes that are comfortable, fashionable, and location appropriate and wear them everyday.
 Where I went, Chuck Taylors were normal; and in many of the places where counter culture is still thriving, like Prague, Amsterdam and Berlin, they are even considered fashion-forward.
 Luckily for me, Converse are my shoes of choice even in the States.

 Be prepared to buy a few things when you get there.

 My jacket ripped in Amsterdam… and then it began to rain.
-That’s okay though, because I was prepared to have to purchase some clothing while I was there.
-So I popped into a souvenir shop and bought a hoodie.
+That’s okay though, because I was prepared to have to purchase some clothing whilst there.
+So, I popped into a souvenir shop and bought a hoodie.
 However, I didn’t want to walk around the city wearing something that made my tourism obvious.
 So I tucked it under my dress and went on my cozy way.
 Thankfully the new hoodie took up the same amount of space in my bag as the jacket I tossed.

 I went from rain and wind-burns in Amsterdam and Berlin to sunshine and tanned skin in Romania and Poland in a matter of days.
-Because one dress was all I had packed for warm weather, I bought a pair of flowy shorts in Bucharest, that still easily rolled up and fit in my bag with room to spare.
+Because one dress was all I had packed for warm weather, I bought a pair of flowey shorts in Bucharest.
+These still easily rolled up and fit in my bag with room to spare.

 You do NOT need more than one pair of pants.